ParclLabs/parcllabs-python/README.md

 ##### Rental Units Concentration
 Gets the number of rental units, total units, and percent rental unit concentration for a specified `parcl_id`.

+##### New Listings for Rent Rolling Counts
+Gets weekly updated rolling counts of newly listed for rent properties, segmented into 7, 30, 60, and 90 day periods ending on a specified date, based on a given `parcl_id`.

 ###### Get all rental market metrics
 ```python
 start_date = '2024-04-01'